AreiaAard/Rearm/README.md

 A simple plugin that gets (if necessary) and rewields weapons disarmed in combat.

 This script is meant to be pretty transparent.
 Just download, install, and it will start working right away.
+Type 'rearm update' to check for and install updates.

 Note: You need to have invmon enabled for the plugin to work.
 Type 'invmon' to toggle that setting so that Aard indicates it is enabled.